sciZer0/7/v/README.md

 <br><br>

 <i>
 There are about 150 countries around the world.
-At best, from one single country, there might even be just 1 Validator — truly-autonomous Validator — and this would make the whole system highly sustainable, meaning, highly hard, at best impossible, to stop.
+At best, from one single country, there might even be just 1 Validator — truly-autonomous Validator — and this would make the whole system highly sustainable, meaning, extremely hard, at best impossible, to stop.
 </i>
 <br><br>
 These 150 truly-decentralized (truly-autonomous) Validators – which are highly motivated to work honestly and which are selected through democratic voting – might be  the sufficient condition for a blockchain to be considered truly-decentralized and sustainable.